afreen23/k8s-deployment-example/README.md

-## Deploting Kubernetes On A Local Machine
+## Deploying Kubernetes On A Local Machine

 #### Machine Configuration Used
 * Ubunto 18.04